 Commuter Meal Plan - Commuter students can purchase a commuter meal plan (in increments of 10 meals) to use at any point in time.

 Flex Dollars can be used in place of cash.
-If you go over the allotted $4.75 for a meal, you can use flex dollars to cover the difference.
-Flex dollars are accepted at Duke’s Diner, the Food Court, University Market, Grains and Berries Yogurt Shop, Bulldog Beanery, and University Bookstore.
+If you go over the allotted price for a meal, you can use flex dollars to cover the difference.
+Flex dollars are accepted at Duke’s Diner, the Food Court, University Market, Grains and Berries Yogurt Shop, Bulldog Beanery and University Bookstore.

 Flex Dollars are included with Flex Meal Plans (original Flex Dollars).
 Original Flex Dollars are non-refundable and must be spent by the end of each semester.
 Optional Flex Dollars may be added to the original account at any time.
 Optional Flex Dollars are refundable with a $10 cancellation fee and transferable from one academic year to the next.
-These dollars can be purchased in the Auxiliary Services Office located on the second floor of the Student Union.
-Flex dollars are accepted at Duke’s Diner, Food Court, University Market, Freshens Smoothie Bar, Bulldog Beanery, and SWOSU Bookstore.
+These dollars can be purchased in the Student Union and Food Services office located on the second floor of the Memorial Student Center.
+Flex dollars are accepted at Duke’s Diner, Food Court, University Market, Freshens Smoothie Bar, Bulldog Beanery and SWOSU Bookstore.

 Your SWOSU ID will serve as your meal card.
 Any meal plan changes must be made 30 days from the first day of the semester.